INAETICS/bare-metal-installation/README.md

 ### Downloading needed binaries, docker images and CoreOS images
 For running the INAETICS demonstrator, several INAETICS and 3rd party binaries and Docker images are needed.
 Run the `${BAREMETAL_INSTALL}/initial-download.sh` script to do this.
 It also downloads and verifies the CoreOS image which will be used for booting the USB drive and installing the NUCs.

 Now we can copy the files from ${BAREMETAL_INSTALL} to the bootable USB drive using the `${BAREMETAL_INSTALL}/copy_all.sh`.
-This script needs a single argument which should be the path to your mounted USB drive.
+This script needs a single argument which should be the path to your mounted USB drive (see "Tips & Tricks" for mounting the drive on OSX).
 For example:

-    $ ./copy_all.sh /Volumes/GRUB2EFI
+    $ ./copy_all.sh /Volumes/GRUB2EFI/inaetics

 ## Installation